Best Practices: Under Delivery

 • Devices: Can the ad set deliver across all devices?
 If not, it will heavily affect inventory and available bid opportunities.
 We recommend running ad sets on all devices, if possible.

 • Brand Safety: Brand Safety includes Integral Ad Science (IAS) and DoubleVerify (DV) pre-bid segments and site lists.
-Adding in pre-bid segments or allow/block lists will limit bid opportunities and could affect delivery, especially the more strict it is.
+Adding in pre-bid segments or allow/block lists will limit bid opportunities and could affect delivery, especially the stricter it is.
 For brand safety, the Quantcast Platform has a global blocklist that prevents delivery on all high-risk sites.

 To better understand audience insights, read the help center article here: Understanding Campaign and Ad Set Audience Insights